Dimon7128/ECS_Project/README.md

 - `outputs.tf` - Defines outputs after the Terraform apply is complete.
 - `README.md` - Provides information about the project and setup instructions.

-## Usage

-To use this project, follow these steps:

-1. Initialize Terraform: